arielamaral/vita3k_ES-DE/README.md

 ---

 *Este projeto é desenvolvido de forma independente e não possui afiliação com os desenvolvedores dos Frontends ES-DE e Beacon, nem com o emulador vita3k.*

----
----
-English

-# PSVITA ROMs Management Script

-This is a Python script to facilitate the management of PSVITA game covers for the ES-DE and Beacon Frontends on Android.

-## Features

-The script reads a file named `psvita.xlsx` with two columns: Name and ID.
-It then generates files with the names listed in the "Name" column with the extension `.psvita`.
-Within these files, only the game's ID is included.

-## Usage

-1. Make sure you have the `psvita.xlsx` file with the desired game names and IDs.
-2. Run the provided Python script.
-3. The `.psvita` files will be generated in the specified directory.
-4. Copy and paste these files into the PSVITA ROMs folder of the ES-DE Frontend or the Beacon Frontend on Android.

-## Legal Disclaimer

-No games, ROMs, BIOS, or any copyrighted content are provided in this repository.
-This repository solely aims to assist in managing game covers.

-## Notes

-It's important to note that the ES-DE and Beacon Frontends may encounter issues when opening games.
-If problems arise, it's recommended to use the vita3k emulator to open the games correctly.

-**Note:** Please ensure compliance with copyright laws when using this script and the mentioned emulators.

----

-*This project is developed independently and is not affiliated with the developers of the ES-DE and Beacon Frontends or the vita3k emulator.*